adrivargas/Challenge-Back-End/README.md

 # Challenge-Back-End
 Prueba de Back-End a nivel junior
+Here you can found a challenge for junior back-end and the amswers with a simple example code

 1. You're building a high-throughput API for a cryptocurrency trading platform.
 For this platform, time is extremely important because